hellaxe/pio-sparklingwater-template/README.md

 After deploying successfully, you can view the status of your engine at [http://localhost:8000](http://localhost:8000).

 ### 6. Using the Engine
-To do a sample query, run 'python query.py` from the root directory of your engine.
+To do a sample query, run `python query.py` from the root directory of your engine.
 Customize the query by modifying the JSON `{ circuitId: 1, time: "1422985500" }` in `query.py`.
 The engine will return a JSON object containing predicted energy usage.